 Chile (February 10 – February 20)

 From El Chalten, I bussed back to El Calafate, and then took a bus ride over to Puerto Natales in Chile.
-From there began the O Circuit Trek in Torres Del Paine National Park.
+From there began the O Circuit Trek in Torres Del Paine National Park (an extended version of the famous W Trek).

 This was actually one portion of Patagonia, where I could not just add on more days for a weather buffer.
 Since I needed to book the accommodation in the park well in advance, I was locked into my days.